 Restart the OptiNet application.

-NCR continue to make every effort to make the translation of the application in a new language as easy and robust as possible.
-When a new local language file is added to OptiNet, this introduces a new element into the application; Typically, this will work without issue, however it is not uncommon to encounter application errors triggered by the new language file.
+NCR continue to make every effort to make the translation of the application into a new language as easy and robust as possible.
+When a new local language file is added to OptiNet, this introduces a new element into the application; Typically, this will work without issue, however, it is not uncommon to encounter application errors triggered by the new language file.
 These are typically caused by characters, date or calendar formats, and monetary number formats which are unlike those used by OptiNet’s originally supported languages.
-Typically, these can be escaped or corrected within the language file to resolve the issue, however it is possible that certain characters may need to be substituted with a similar character (but this is not expected).
+Typically, these can be escaped or corrected within the language file to resolve the issue, however, it is possible that certain characters may need to be substituted with a similar character (but this is not expected).

 Images